Free Consultation

 Defenses

-Arizona Forgery Lawyers for Defense
+Forgery Lawyers for Defense in Phoenix, Arizona

 Defenses against forgery charges can include challenging the prosecution’s ability to prove intent to defraud, establishing the authenticity of the document or signature in question, or demonstrating that the accused had no knowledge of the alleged forgery.
 In some cases, the accused may have been unknowingly involved in a situation involving forged materials or simply made an honest mistake.
 At Feldman & Royle, experienced forgery defense lawyers thoroughly investigate the circumstances surrounding each case, identify weaknesses in the prosecution’s evidence, and build a strong, personalized defense strategy.
 Their goal is to protect their clients’ rights, challenge unjust charges, and work toward the most favorable resolution possible—whether that means dismissal, reduction of charges, or a not-guilty verdict at trial.